 - This is a Java library for the functions necessary to run a client, resource server, and authorization server as specified in draft-ietf-ace-oauth-authz.
 The base libraries do not include network functionality, since it tries to be protocol agnostic.
 However we provide CoAP client and server support as an example of a protocol specific adaptation based on Californium.

 - Since this is a Java library, it is not intended for resource constrained devices, rather it is intended to be used on the "other end", by the resource rich nodes talking to the resource constrained ones.
 We are planning to release code for constrained devices as well in the future.

 How do I get set up?

 - Just clone the repo, do the Maven fu and you are good to go

 - Configuration: You need to set up a MySQL database to run the Junit tests.
-To run in production you need to configure everything, starting with your resource servers (out of scope here), the access control policies for the authorization server (KissPDP has a demo format in JSON, check the test resources), the discovery of AS (out of scope again).
+To run in production you need to configure everything, starting with your resource servers (out of scope here), the access control policies for the authorization server (KissPDP has a demo format backed in the database, check the test resources), the discovery of AS (out of scope again).
 If you don't know where to start you probably shouldn't use this in production settings.

 - Dependencies: Lots, check the .pom file

 - Database configuration: Set up a MySQL or Postgresql database, for running the Junit tests create a file 'db.pwd' with the root password of your test database at the root directory of this library (just the password nothing else).
 If you want an alternative database you have to change the dependencies to include another JDBC and double check if SQLConnector uses a compatible syntax.